cvishakh/DSSS-BOT/README.md

-# AI Assistant with Telegram Bot
+# AI Assistant with Telegram Bot(dsssGPT)

 ## Project Overview

-This project demonstrates the implementation of an AI assistant powered by a Large Language Model (LLM), accessible through a Telegram bot.
+This project is based on a masters course excercise completion which demonstrates the implementation of an AI assistant powered by a Large Language Model (LLM), accessible through a Telegram bot.
 The system integrates a Telegram bot interface with a locally hosted LLM backend to process user messages and provide intelligent responses.

 ### Features: